 Program Goals:

-The Radiologic Technology associate degree program prepares students to serve the local community as medical imaging professionals by meeting specific program goals:
+The Radiologic Technology associate degree program prepares students to serve the global community as medical imaging professionals by meeting specific program goals:

 • Demonstrate clinical competence.